 Examining life expectancy at birth and healthy life expectancy at birth are good ways to assess and compare the current mortality rates of different populations as well as examine inequalities and assess levels of progress by examining trends over time.

 Life expectancy at birth is the number of years a newborn might live based on current death rates.
 It is not the number of years a newborn will live as it is unlikely that current death rates will remain the same throughout their entire lifetime.
 Healthy life expectancy gives the number of years they might live in a ‘healthy’ state (or in ‘good health’).
 Life expectancy and healthy life expectancy can be examined at different ages as well as at birth.

 Information on the number of births is given under Births and Infant Health within Pregnancy and Infants within Children and Young People.

-This page was last updated on 2 March 2022.
+This page was last updated / checked on 21 February 2023.

 This page is due to be updated / checked in March 2024.